meisterplayer/media-smooth/README.md

-# media-smooth
-Smooth plugin for Meister
+Smooth plugin for Meister player